Last Updated on May 7, 2022 by Shaun Snapp

 SAP and Oracle have agreed to a long-term extension of SAP’s global reseller and support relationship.
 For more than twenty years, SAP and Oracle have worked together to provide customers with a supported SAP/Oracle environment, running SAP applications and an Oracle database.
 During this extension SAP customers can continue to acquire Oracle licenses from SAP or Oracle to support their SAP business applications, and SAP and Oracle will continue to offer support for the combined Oracle/SAP offering.

 Between now and 2025, SAP will continue to offer integrated support for all Oracle/SAP environments (full time and runtime).
 SAP will continue its current resale practices Oracle runtime licenses for the first part of the extension period, through December 31, 2023.
 For the final two years of the extension, between January 1, 2024 and December 31, 2025, SAP will sell Oracle runtime licenses only to existing Oracle runtime customers.”

 That is 144 words.
-One hundred and forty-four words on a significant change in contractual terms that all but spells out a massive change in SAP’s HANA policy.
-There is no introduction to the article, and it is the identical language as in the contract announcement.
+One hundred and forty-four words on a significant change in contractual terms all but spell out a massive change in SAP’s HANA policy.
+There is no introduction to the article, and it is the same language as in the contract announcement.
 It as if ASUG is ashamed to write it.

 What ASUG Wrote Could Happen With the Agreement

 In the article About Those Oracle Runtime Licenses That You Own, Geoff Scott proposes that it is time to migrate to HANA from Oracle.